KyaDLFiles/kyadlfiles.github.io/templates/secrlvl/index.md

 ## Brazul

 This is how the stick position for using spell attacks works:
-Imagine a @@o having Brazul at the centre, with Kya on the circumference representing 0°.
+Imagine a circle having Brazul at the centre, with Kya on the circumference representing 0°.
 To perform a spell attack, you have to place the stick at ±45° However, the angle is so precise you might as well rotate the stick blindly and hope you get it.
 !![Stick positions](./spell.jpg)